tombensve/APS/APS-UserGuide/docs/APS-UserGuide.md

 _Returns_

-> The name of the group this message belongs to.
+> The name of the group this messaging belongs to.

 }